How many times have you wished your dog could talk so you could know exactly what they are thinking?

-A dog that’s doing what his genes tell him to is a happy dog, Horwitz says.
-When a retriever is fetching, her body language screams, “I’m totally into this!”
+A dog that’s doing what their genes tell them to is a happy dog, Horwitz says.
+When a retriever is fetching, their body language screams, “I’m totally into this!”
 Same thing goes for a terrier who gets a chance to sniff out a critter or whip a new toy back and forth, and a border collie that’s being directed through an obstacle course.
 Presented with a mere hint of these activities, the dog may run out of pure joy, wag its tail, bark, grin, and spin in circles.

-Once you find out what makes your dog happy in this way, offer him this activity as often as you can.
+Once you find out what makes your dog happy in this way, offer them this activity as often as you can.

 Let’s say you’re outside with your dog, and another dog suddenly shows up on the scene.
-If your dog doesn’t know this dog, he’s likely to show his concern by stiffening his tail and wagging it in a way that doesn’t wag the body.
+If your dog doesn’t know this dog, they are likely to show their concern by stiffening the other dog's tail and wagging it in a way that doesn’t wag the body.